wolframhorn/website/content/authors/admin/_index.md

   url: https://www.eui.eu/en/academic-units/department-of-economics

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include International Macroeconomics, Macro-Finance, Monetary Economics, Firm Dynamics
+bio: I am a Ph.D.
+Candidate in Economics at the European University Institute (EUI), Florence, Italy.
+My supervisors are Ramon Marimon and Russell Cooper.

 # Interests to show in About widget
 interests:
+- International Macroeconomics
-- Artificial Intelligence
+- Macro-Finance
-- Computational Linguistics
+- Monetary Economics
-- Information Retrieval
+- Firm Dynamics

 # Education to show in About widget
 education: